Open Access Dissertation

 Conclusions: Indicators of social capital were associated with childhood obesity in a nationally representative sample of 10 and 11 year old children.
 The research supports the idea that the study of children's social capital (personal, family and neighborhood) is a viable way to expand the understanding of the pathways behind the social patterning of childhood obesity in the United States.

 Bala-Brusilow, Cynthia, "A Study Of The Associations Between Childhood Obesity And Three Forms Of Social Capital" (2010).
 Wayne State University Dissertations.
-Paper 41.
+41.